nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/README.md

 ### 3.8 Saving the data
 Save the tasks in the hard disk automatically whenever the task list changes.
-Load the data from the hard disk whe Duke starts up.
 There is no need to save manually.

 ## Usage